 Six Provocations

 Having outlined some of the key works on TV ratings and the “algorithmic turn” in the cultural industries, the second part of this article uses several of boyd and Crawford’s (2011) “six provocations” to explore these ideas in more concrete terms.
-Comprised of a series of critiques of this new research, these provocations draw attention to a number of different challenges associated with Big DataThrough this critical lens, I trace some preliminary connections between these burgeoning methods of data-driven audience research and emerging trends in the production, promotion and commissioning of television.
+Comprised of a series of critiques of this new approach to research, these provocations draw attention to a number of different challenges associated with Big Data and thus functions as a critical framework that encourages us to question the prevailing industrial consensus that Big Data represents a superior model of knowledge production.
+Through this critical lens, I trace some preliminary connections between these burgeoning methods of data-driven audience research and emerging trends in the production, promotion and commissioning of television.
 Whereas much of the literature cited above has sought to map the conceptual terrain around ratings, audience research and/or Big Data, I want to advance these debates by considering some of the more tangible implications of these developments.

 In their seminal account, boyd and Crawford (2011) use the following provocations to critique Big Data: